STAT545-UBC/STAT545-UBC-original-website/hw02_explore-gapminder-dplyr.md

 *For people who want to take things further.*

 Evaluate this code and describe the result.
 Presumably the analyst's intent was to get the data for Rwanda and Afghanistan.
-Did she succeed?
+Did they succeed?
 Why or why not?
 If not, what is the correct way to do this?

 ```
 filter(gapminder, country == c("Rwanda", "Afghanistan"))